Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 |

 | The trusty 8E bus, our chariot from Buda to Pest.
-It's seen more tourists with unfolded maps than a cartography convention. |
+It connects the residential hills directly to the city center. |

 |